 Also check for any restrictive payment options.
 For example, can you pay online rather than needing to go into their office?
 Will they honour any pre-paid lessons that need to be postponed should restrictions tighten again?

 Maintaining social distancing where possible, as well as common sense precautions and sound practices, will help keep you safe during this time.
-We recommend you also avoid touching your face and carry and use sanitiser often.
+We recommend you also avoid touching your face, wear a face mask and carry and use sanitiser often.

 Protecting You on the Road: Roadside Assistance